Date My Ex: Jo & Slade

 Date My Ex: Jo & Slade is an American reality television show that premiered on Bravo on July 21, 2008.
-Developed as the first spin-off in The Real Housewives franchise, it focuses on the dating life of Jo De La Rosa, from The Real Housewives of Orange County.
+Developed as the first spin-off in The Real Housewives franchise, it focuses on the dating life of Jo De La Rosa, from the reality television show The Real Housewives of Orange County.

 Premise

 Three contestants are invited into Slade's house, every week to live with him and compete for Jo's heart.
 Every day, one of Jo's friends delivers to her house a red and white polka dot box containing a note and a clue hinting at the day's events.
 Each of the three guys takes Jo out on a unique date, close to his own heart.
 However, what none of them know is that Slade can watch the dates.
 After all of the dates, Jo chooses one of the guys to stay in Slade's house and go on a second date with her, while the others are told, "I think we should just be friends", and they have to leave the house immediately.